mattbierner/blog.mattbierner.com/_posts/2018-08-23-this-is-the-american-flag.md

 {% include image.html file="base.svg" description="This is the American flag?" %}

 <!--
-This idea had been on my back-burner for a while but it took an outdoor screening of BlackKklansman in the center of Veduz to motivate me to finally throw it together.
+This idea had been on my back-burner for a while but it took an outdoor screening of BlackKklansman in the center of Vaduz to motivate me to finally throw it together.
 -->